AdS Length corrected Thermodynamics of a Black Hole in a Cloud of Strings and Perfect Fluid Dark Matter: Conclusions

 \section{Conclusions}

-The research paper investigated the thermodynamic behavior of a black hole in by a cloud of strings (CoS) and perfect fluid dark matter (PFDM), incorporating a minor correction to the Anti-de Sitter (AdS) length scale.
-The study revealed that while the entropy remains unaffected by the AdS length correction, other thermodynamic quantities such as enthalpy, free energy, pressure, internal energy, Gibbs free energy, and heat capacity exhibited significant modifications.
-Positive corrections to the AdS length ($\epsilon > 0$) generally enhanced these quantities, leading to faster growth or slower decay with increasing black hole size, while negative corrections ($\epsilon < 0$) often produced the opposite effect, sometimes resulting in divergent or negative values.
-These findings highlight the sensitivity of black hole thermodynamics to geometric corrections and exotic matter fields, providing deep information about the interplay between such modifications and thermodynamic stability.
-The results underscore the importance of considering minor corrections in theoretical models to better understand black hole behavior in the presence of dark matter and string-like matter distributions.
+In this research paper, we investigated the thermodynamic behavior of a black hole surrounded by a cloud of strings (CoS) and perfect fluid dark matter (PFDM), incorporating a minor correction to the Anti-de Sitter (AdS) length scale in the form of a perturbation.
+Though the correction did not affect entropy, but other thermodynamic quantities free energies, enthalpy, internal energy, specific heat, pressure, exhibited significant modification.
+These quantities were found to get enhanced by positive correction, resulting in faster growth/ slowed decay.
+On the other hand, negative corrections produce the contrasting effect, often giving negative/ divergent behaviour.
+Our results demonstrate the significance of minor AdS length corrections on thermodynamic behvaiour, stability and critical behaviour of Rn-AdS blacks in exotic matter fields.